-The named executive officers vested in the payments for 2020 in respect of their Appreciation Units under the 2017-2020 Retention Plan on December 31, 2020, so those amounts are not included in the table above.
-We have calculated each named executive officer's payments in respect of his Appreciation Units based on the number of outstanding Appreciation Units under the 2021-2024 Retention Plan as of December 31, 2020 that were eligible for payment on such date under the circumstances described in the table.
+The named executive officers vested in the payments for 2019 in respect of their Appreciation Units under the 2017-2020 Retention Plan on December 31, 2019, so those amounts are not included in the table above.
+We have calculated each named executive officer's payments in respect of his Appreciation Units based on the number of outstanding Appreciation Units under the Retention Plans as of December 31, 2019 that would have been eligible for payment on such date under the circumstances described in the table.

-For purposes of this table, with respect to the value of the Appreciation Units granted payable upon a change in control occurring on December 31, 2020, the change in control appreciation pool under the 2021-2024 Retention Plan was calculated assuming a transaction value in such change in control of \$8,263,806,300, which represents the fair market value of the company as of September 30, 2020 (\$8,261,400,000), as determined by an independent third party valuation, plus outstanding debt on September 30, 2020 (\$2,406,300).
+For purposes of this table, with respect to the value of the Appreciation Units granted payable upon a change in control occurring on December 31, 2019, the change in control appreciation pool under the Retention Plans was calculated assuming a transaction value (or net transaction proceeds) in such change in control of \$9,865,300,000, which represents the fair market value of the company as of May 31, 2020 (\$7,332,000,000), as determined by an independent third party valuation, plus outstanding debt on December 31, 2019 (\$2,533,300,000).

-The final performance period under the 2017-2020 Retention Plan ended on December 31, 2020.
-The 2021-2024 Retention Plan consists of four one-year performance periods, the last of which will end on December 31, 2024.
+The 2017-2020 Retention Plan will expire on December 31, 2020.
+The 2021-2024 Retention Plan will expire on December 31, 2024.
 In October 2020, 43,000 Appreciation Units held by Mr. Antokol under the 2021-2024 Retention Plan were cancelled.

-(6) Upon a change in control, certain payments made to Messrs.
+(4) Upon a change in control, certain payments made to Messrs.
 Abrahams and Cohen under the Retention Plans could be subject to the excise tax imposed on "excess parachute payments" by the Internal Revenue Code.
-Pursuant to their award agreements under the 2021-2024 Retention Plan, Messrs.
-Abrahams and Cohen are eligible for reimbursement for a gross-up payment for any excise taxes payable pursuant to Sections 280G and 4999 of the Internal Revenue Code arising as a result of the receipt of benefits and payments under the 2021-2024 Retention Plan (and any federal, state and local taxes applicable to such gross-up payment (including any penalties and interest)).
+Pursuant to their award agreements under the Retention Plans, Messrs.
+Abrahams and Cohen are eligible for reimbursement for a gross-up payment for any excise taxes payable pursuant to Sections 280G and 4999 of the Internal Revenue Code arising as a result of the receipt of benefits and payments under the Retention Plans (and any federal, state and local taxes applicable to such gross-up payment (including any penalties and interest)).
 For Messrs.
-Abrahams and Cohen, this column includes the estimated amount of reimbursement for excise taxes payable pursuant to Sections 280G and 4999 of the Internal Revenue Code arising as a result of the receipt of benefits and payments under the 2021-2024 Retention Plan as a result of the applicable triggering event, and such estimated amount is based on the assumptions noted above for the expected amounts payable in respect of Messrs.
-Abrahams and Cohen's Appreciation Units upon the applicable triggering event.
+Abrahams and Cohen, this column includes the estimated amount of reimbursement for excise taxes payable pursuant to Sections 280G and 4999 of the Internal Revenue Code arising as a result of the receipt of benefits and payments under the Retention Plans as a result of the applicable triggering event.
 The estimates of "excess parachute payments" for purposes of these calculations do not take into account any mitigation for payments which could be shown (under the facts and circumstances) not to be contingent on a change in control or for any payments being made in consideration of noncompetition agreements or as reasonable compensation.
-Based on the assumptions noted above, Mr. Abrahams would not be subject to an excise tax payable pursuant to Sections 280G and 4999 of the Internal Revenue Code arising as a result of the receipt of benefits and payments under the 2021-2024 Retention Plan as a result of the applicable triggering event occurring on December 31, 2020.